roxana9922/deepfake-detector/README.md

 - colour variation
 - random cropping and scaling

-Due to dataset size and licensing restrictions, the full datasets are not included in this repository.
-Instructions are provided for preparing the dataset locally.

----

-## Dataset

-The project used publicly available deepfake detection datasets, mainly:

-- **FaceForensics++**
-- **Celeb-DF v2**

-The dataset was balanced between real and fake facial images.
-Images were processed using face detection, resizing, normalisation and data augmentation before training.

-The augmentation process included:

-- compression simulation;
-- Gaussian blur;
-- image noise;
-- colour variation;
-- random cropping and scaling.

-These steps were included to reflect some of the conditions that occur in real-world media, such as social media compression, reduced image quality, lighting changes and resizing.
+These steps were included to reflect conditions that occur in real-world media, such as social media compression, reduced image quality, lighting changes and resizing.

-The full datasets are not included in this repository due to size and licensing restrictions.
+The full datasets are **not included** in this repository due to size and licensing restrictions.

 ---